tdewolff/minify/README.md

 It associates minification functions with mime types, allowing embedded resources (like CSS or JS in HTML files) to be minified too.
 The user can add any mime-based implementation.
 User can also implement a mime type using an external command.

 ## HTML
-The HTML minifier is rather complete, it strips away:
+The HTML minifier is rather complete and really fast, it strips away:

 - unnecessary whitespace
 - superfluous quotes, or single/double quotes depending on whichever requires fewer escapes